June, 2014 - Purpose of this Instructable

 It will also show a device that enables me to test the effectiveness of modifications I make to the rotor and protect the battery bank.
 It is called a Turbine Development Controller and is a normal Charge Controller with connections to a dump but with the unique facilities of measuring wind and rotor speed, voltage and current output, with the added facility of downloading the data to a data stick.
 It is hoped that this device will be commercially available in the future.

 1) An optimised rotor,

-2) Base and frame to hold the rotor up in clean air,
+2) Base and tower to hold the rotor up in "clean" air,

-3) Turbine Development Controller that measures wind and rotor speed, voltage and current output and records the information onto a data stick.
+3) Turbine Development Controller which is a Charge Controller that also measures wind and rotor speed, voltage and current output and records the information onto a data stick.
 Turbine Development Controller at prototype stage and now fitted to my VAWT.

 4) Rewired F&P motor configured to run in Star and Delta dependent upon the wind speed and using a controller to switch automatically one to the other.
 Objectives are to achieve a steady output of 5-6amps, with a maximum output of around 12amps.
 Switching controller at prototype stage.

 5) Rectifier to convert AC to 12v DC.
 Prototype available and fitted to my VAWT.

 7) Controller that switches automatically between stored power and mains supply' .Prototype being produced.

 In the early stages, this Instructable will NOT show a rotor and frame design which you can make, knowing for definite that it will achieve the targeted outputs with an F&P motor.
 Wiring of the F&P motor and elctronic components won't change.